kanaka/mal/vala/README.md

   never mutated again, which means it's safe for the copying operation in `with-meta` to make a second `Mal.List` sharing the reference to the same `GLib.List`.

+* Vala has a reference counting system built in to the language, but that's not enough to implement mal sensibly, because the common construction `(def!
+FUNC (fn* [ARGS] BODY))` causes a length-2 cycle of references: the environment captured in `FUNC`'s function object is the same one where `def!` inserts the definition of `FUNC`, so the function and environment both link to each other.
+And either element of the cycle could end up being the last one referred to from elsewhere, so you can't break the link by just making the right one of those references weak.
+So instead there's a small garbage collector in `gc.vala`, which works by being the only part of the program that keeps a non-weak reference to any `Mal.Val` or `Mal.Env`: it links all GCable objects together into a list, and when the collector runs, it unlinks dead objects from that list and allows Vala's normal reference counting to free them.